it-dreams/NgApp-SpaceX/README.md

 ## Important commands

 ### Installation
-Clone down this repository.
-You will need node and npm installed globally on your machine.
+First of all, Clone this repo then you will need node and npm installed globally on your machine.

 Install the dependencies and devDependencies.